bicarbonate/fedora_sop/PackageReviewSOP.rst

 	Under Review
 Each ticket references a source RH Bugzilla Bug entry and generates the categories of tickets as stated above, based off multiple fields values, for easier viewing and report generation.
-Page also include searchable fields allowing a search by package name, and either email address for reviews, for packages or for commented reviews.
+Page also include searchable fields allowing a user to search by package name; and either email address for reviews, for packages or for commented reviews.